Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on your business activities in Oceanside, CA, both you and your employees could use a company vehicle and deduct the associated costs.
+Based on your Oceanside, CA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
 You can take this deduction using one of two methods:

 - Track your actual expenses, such as maintenance, registration fees, and fuel, to determine if this amount exceeds the standard mileage rate deduction.